The OAB Supports AMBER Alerts

 * On October 12, 2013, an AMBER Alert was activated in Oregon for the Gresham Police Department for a 2-year old girl and adult male suspect following a shooting.
 The suspect and child were spotted later that night in a Gresham neighborhood and he was taken into custody.
 The child was recovered safe, but sadly her mother died from injuries related to the shooting.

 * On December 5, 2013, an AMBER Alert was activated in Oregon following a request from Kennewick, Washington Police Department for a 14-year old female believed abducted by a 19-year old male.
 The AMBER Alert was deactivated later after Oregon was notified there was no information indicating the girl was in our state.
 Both the girl and suspect were later confirmed to be in Mexico.

 A brief look at Oregon’s AMBER Alert program shows:

-* All 24 children that were focus of AMBER Alerts recovered safely
+* Dozens of children that were the focus of AMBER Alerts in Oregon have been recovered safely.

 Oregon State Police is the designated law enforcement agency in our state to which local law enforcement agencies contact to initiate an AMBER Alert activation while keeping in perspective the following criteria: